The oldest public wildflower garden in the United States

 Stems: Height - 1 to 4 feet, smooth and often branching, with multiple stems from the root.

 Leaves: There are basal leaves and stem leaves.
-The basal are 2 or 3 times divided and on long stalks.
-Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the leaflets evenly toothed.
+The basal overall are triangular shaped, 2 or 3 times divided and on long stalks.
+The divisions are each stalked and the leaflets are lance-shaped with teeth.
+Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the lance-shaped leaflets evenly toothed.
 Leaf stalks have small wings.

 The inflorescence is a compound umbel rising on a long stalk above the leaves.
 The umbel is composed of 10 to 18 somewhat flat-topped umbellets that are small corymbs, that is, each having a number of unevenly stalked flowers such as to make the umbellet look flat-topped.
-The center flower is without a stalk.
+The center flower of each umbellet is on the shortest stalk.

 Flowers: Each flower is only 1/8 inch wide with the 5 yellow petals curving inward.
 The calyx is very small.
 There are 5 stamens with yellow anthers which alternate with the petals and a pistil to complete the bisexual flower.

 Seed: Fertile flowers produce a dry brown oblong, somewhat flattened ridged seed that splits into 2 parts.
-Plants can be propagated by seed after 60 to 90 days of moist cold stratification with high germination rates.
-Un-stratified seed can be fall planted but with less success.
+Plants can be propagated by seed after 60 to 90 days of moist cold stratification with high germination rates if planted early in the season.
 Planting seed in the fall and letting winter do the work is much easier.

 Comparisons: A native plant with similar flowers is Heart-leaved Meadow-parsnip, Zizia aptera, but there the basal leaves are undivided and the central flower in the umbellet has a short stalk and the seeds have small wings.